HIPAA Business Associate Agreement

 1. Indemnity

-1. THE CUSTOMER SHALL INDEMNIFY, KEEP INDEMNIFIED AND HOLD HARMLESS UPVIO FROM AND AGAINST ANY LOSSES, CLAIMS, DAMAGES, LIABILITY, COSTS (INCLUDING LEGAL AND OTHER PROFESSIONAL FEES) AND EXPENSES INCURRED BY IT (OR ANY OF ITS AFFILIATES) AS A RESULT OF THE CUSTOMER’S BREACH OF THIS AGREEMENT OR ANY USE OF THE PHI PROVIDED BY THE CUSTOMER.
+1. THE CUSTOMER SHALL INDEMNIFY, KEEP INDEMNIFIED AND HOLD HARMLESS UPVIO FROM AND AGAINST ANY LOSSES, CLAIMS, DAMAGES, LIABILITY, COSTS (INCLUDING LEGAL AND OTHER PROFESSIONAL FEES) AND EXPENSES INCURRED BY IT (OR ANY OF ITS AFFILIATES) AS A RESULT OF THE CUSTOMER’S BREACH OF THIS ANNEX A OR ANY USE OF THE PHI PROVIDED BY THE CUSTOMER.

 1. Confidentiality and Security of PHI